teremterem/MiniAgents/README.md

     MiniAgents().run(main())
 ```

-**TODO** explain that even though OpenAI models return a single assistant
+Even though OpenAI models return a single assistant response, the
-response, the `openai_agent.inquire()` method is designed to return a sequence
+`openai_agent.inquire()` method is still designed to return a sequence of
-of messages (which is a sequence of message promises) that can be streamed token
-by token to generalize to arbitrary agents making agents in the MiniAgents
+multiple message promises.
+This generalizes to arbitrary agents, making agents
-framework easily interchangeable (agents in this framework support sending and
+in the MiniAgents framework easily interchangeable (agents in this framework
-receiving zero or more messages)
+support sending and receiving zero or more messages).

-**TODO** mention that you can read agent responses token-by-token as shown above
+You can read agent responses token-by-token as shown above regardless of whether
-regardless of whether the agent is streaming token by token or returning full
+the agent is streaming token by token or returning full messages.
+The complete
-messages (the complete message text will just be returned as a single "token" in
+message text will just be returned as a single "token" in the latter case.
-the latter case)

 ## Pre-packaged agents (`miniagents.ext`)